odoo/runbot/runbot_merge/README.rst

   to be rollbacked e.g. a staging succeeds in a 2-repo scenario, A.{target} is ff-d to A.{staging}, then B.{target}'s ff to B.{staging} fails, we have to rollback A.{target}.
-* Batches & stagings are non-permanent, they are deleted after success or failure.
+* Co-dependence is currently inferred through *labels*, which is a pair of ``{repo}:{branchname}`` e.g. odoo-dev:11.0-pr-flanker-jke.
-* Co-dependence is currently inferred through *labels*, which is a pair of ``{login}:{branchname}`` e.g. odoo-dev:11.0-pr-flanker-jke.
   If this label is present in a PR to A and a PR to B, these two PRs will be collected into a single batch to ensure they always get batched (and failed) together.

 Previous Work
 -------------